MillerApps/MillerApps.github.io/README.md

 > [!NOTE]
 > This repo makes use of Nix to set up a dev shell with all the needed tolls for Hugo, which includes Hugo as well.
+> Nix is rather cool and useful.

 To use the Nix dev shell environment run:
 ```sh
 nix develop
 ```
+Here are a few aspects of Hugo that really resonate with my lazy, get-things-done approach:
+- Lightning-Fast Builds
+- Easy to Learn
+- Built-In Server & Live Reloading
+- Powered by Golang
+- No need to really worry about much aside from Markdown